 - Squeeze-Technique: Before ejaculating, squeeze the end of your penis, at the point where the head joins the shaft for about 30 seconds until the urge to ejaculate passes

 - Use a Condom: Most men find that condoms reduce the sensitivity, which can help with premature ejaculation.
-A number of condom manufacturers also offer condoms with a local anesthetic on the inside of the condom, that will reduce the sensitivity of the head of the penis e.g. Durex Performa).
+A number of condom manufacturers also offer condoms with a local anaesthetic on the inside of the condom, that will reduce the sensitivity of the head of the penis e.g. Durex Performa).

 - Masturbation Before Sex: Masturbating an hour before you have sex can help delay ejaculation